 Hardy.
 All save icebergs tolerate heavy frost.
-Grow best in cool weather with ample moisture, many kinds suffer bottom rot and tipburn in heat; select summer varieties carefully.
-Use shade cloth to keep summer lettuce tender and sweet longer.
+Fall and overwintered harvests are becoming standard practice.
+For summer harvest, select varieties carefully: bolting, bottom rot and tipburn are problems if a variety can’t take the heat!
+Using shade cloth can keep lettuce tender and sweet longer into summer.
 Sesquiterpene lactones produced in the latex render lettuce bitter when it bolts.

 Pest: Aster Leafhopper (vector for Aster Yellows disease)